grame-cncm/faustwebsite/_posts/2016-04-07-faust-and-webaudio-dynamic-api.markdown

     faust.deleteDSPFactory(factory);

-Your application may want to save the already compiled asm.js/JavaScript code to speed-up possible restore at later time:
+Your application may want to save the already compiled factory as asm.js/JavaScript code to speed-up possible restore at later time:

     var machine_code = faust.writeDSPFactoryToMachine(factory);

-And restore with the follwing code:
+And restore the factory with the following code:

     var factory = faust.readDSPFactoryFromMachine(machine_code);